How to Wash Silk Vintage Clothes

 Commonly, it is sewn in at the backside of the collar and on the side along the waist.

-On the other hand, ´dry-clean only´ recommends avoiding any other method.
+On the other hand, 'dry-clean only' recommends avoiding any other method.

-To check if any dye has gone off on the cotton swab, dip it in water and mild laundry detergent, then dab it on a seam that isn't visible.
+To check if any dye has gone off on the cotton swab, dip it in water and mild laundry detergent.

-Avoid spot-treating silk One place on the silk might brighten as it is rubbed.
+Avoid spot-treating silk.
+One place on the silk might brighten as it is rubbed.

-Wash the entire item if there are any significant stains, especially ones that are in the centre of a pattern.
+especially ones that are in the centre of a pattern.

 Take dark or unattractive stains to a dry cleaner.